turingschool/mod-0-curriculum/session4/index.md

 In most programming languages, you'll find the same basic <span class="vocab">data types</span>.
 A data type represents the kind of data that you can use in the programming language.
 In this section, we'll discuss five different basic data types that are applicable to both the front end and back end.
 Luckily for us, the <span class="vocab">syntax</span> (the way we write) for these basic data types is almost identical in Ruby and JavaScript.

 ### Data Type Use Cases and Syntax Practice
-We are going to break out into program specfiic small groups to start working through these skills!
+We are going to break out into program specific small groups to start working through these skills!
 - [Frontend: Data Types + Variable Assignment in Javascript](./data-types-fe.md)
 - [Backend: Data Types + Variable Assignment in Ruby](./data-types-be.md)